dingjibang/GDX-HTML/README.md

     - ###### :broken_heart: *Table* directly contains a *Div* is illegal, unless the div is set to display: table-cell, otherwise any display is weird.
     - ###### :broken_heart: For performance, &lt;table&gt; or display: table, is not support margin or padding properties.
 As an alternative, you can include a container outside of &lt;table&gt; and set padding.
     - ###### :broken_heart: Table is too metaphysical, it is likely to be different from the browser display.
+    - ###### :broken_heart: TBody, THead and TR are fake and will not be read by the rendering engine(Just used to call row()), so don't think of it here.
-    - ###### :broken_heart: Each cell will be expand() by default, unless you set a size, if you set the width or height but do not show what you want, you can try to set the size (fixed value, or percentage) for each column of the cell.
+    - ###### Each cell will be expand() by default, unless you set a size, if you set the width or height but do not show what you want, you can try to set the size (fixed value, or percentage) for each column of the cell.

 ## Font
 - :blue_heart: **font-family**